Back to work Coach — Case Study Fintech · Mobile App

 Score visibility and plain language guidance

-I prioritized score visibility and placed guidance messages directly on the dashboard.
-I also added inline explanations, tooltips, and plain language guidance throughout the app.
+Prioritized score visibility and placed guidance messages directly on the dashboard.
+Added inline explanations and tooltips throughout.

 // Insight 02 — Application Confidence